Sharmaji513/grogin-Ecommerce-Landing-Page/README.md

 * Aditya - Home page etc
 * Rohit - Not decided
 * Akash - Not decided
-* Suraj - Not decided
+* Sachin - Not decided

   #### waiting for more...